libreswitch/ops/tests/utilities/dhcp_relay_ft_test.md

 ### Verify that removal of set gateway IP address on a multinetted interface will cause the lowest address to become the default gateway
 ### Description
-1. Create a multinetted interface and make sure the set gateway IP subnet is used for DHCP addresses.
+1. Create a multinetted interface (Ex:interface 3) and make sure the set gateway IP subnet is used for DHCP addresses.
-2. Set the gateway for the multinetted interface using `interface 3 ip bootp-gateway <IPaddress>` command.
+2. Set the gateway for the multinetted interface 3 using `ip bootp-gateway <IPaddress>` command.
 Choose an address from the ones configured on interface 3 that is not the lowest.
 3. Request DHCP address on client.
 4. Use "Wireshark" to capture packets and make sure set gateway address is the relay gateway.
 5. Verify in the DHCP packets which address is the gateway.
-6. Disconnect DHCP Relay and remove gateway from multinetted interface using `no interface 3 ip bootp-gateway <IP address>` command.
+6. Disconnect DHCP Relay and remove gateway from multinetted interface 3 using `no ip bootp-gateway <IP address>` command.
 7. Use Ethereal to capture packets and make sure lowest IP address is the relay gateway.
-8. Re-add the removed gateway on interface using `interface 3 ip bootp-gateway <ip address>` command.
+8. Re-add the removed gateway on interface 3 using `ip bootp-gateway <ip address>` command.
-9. Now physically remove the GW address from the interface using `no interface 3 ip address <ip address>` command.
+9. Now physically remove the GW address from the interface 3 using `no ip address <ip address>` command.
-10. Verify that next time client refreashes lease it should obtain address from lowest remaining IP address on interface.
+10. Verify that next time client refreashes lease it should obtain address from lowest remaining IP address on interface 3.

 ### Test results criteria
 #### Test pass criteria